hazama-yuinyan/Expresso/Expresso/Documentation/ExpressoTutorial.md

 ### The `bool` type

 Next, let's look at a simple type: the `bool` type.
-The `bool` represents the boolean and has two possible values: true and false.
+The `bool` represents the boolean and has two possible values: `true` and `false`.
 In Expresso, the `if` statement doesn't allow the conditional to have any types other than `bool`.
 If you are trying to do that, you'll see the following error:

 ```
-Error ES4000: The conditional expression has to be of type `bool`
+Error ES4000: The conditional expression has to be of type `bool`.
 ```

 The error message should tell the story.